Don’t use presentation that relies solely on colour.

-- Instructions must not rely on colour alone.
+- Ensure no instructions rely on colour alone

-- Other information (like charts and graphs) must not rely on colour alone.
+- Ensure that no information (like charts and graphs) relies on colour alone

-Check for colour issues by printing samples from your website in black and white.
+Check for issues by viewing your website in black and white.
 Are there any instructions you can’t follow or is there information you can’t understand?

 Making your website accessible to colour blind users is simple.
 The main area to focus on is giving instructions.
 Saying things like ‘Click the green button’ or ‘Required fields are red’ is useless to users who can’t see green or red.
-Back these kinds of instructions up with at least one more identifying remark.
+Reinforce these instructions with at least one more identifying remark.

-Another point is to make sure that important graphics are not dependent on colour alone.
-For example, your users might not understand a pie chart where only colour separates the segments.
+Another point is to make sure that important graphics are not dependent on colours alone.
+For example, your users might not understand a pie chart where only colours separate the segments.
 In this case, you should add clear labelling and patterns to the segments.

-There’s an overlap here with Guideline 1.3.3.
-Instructions should always be clear and give your customers the detail they need.
+There’s an overlap here with 1.3.3 – Sensory Characteristics.
+Instructions should always be clear and give your users the detail they need.

 A lot of people like to remove the “default” underline from links.
 While they may then color the links differently from surrounding text, would this be considered relying on color alone to convey meaning?